 TALES OF SUSPENSE Vol 1 #52 (April 1964)

 Title: The Crimson Dynamo Strikes Again

-Villains: The Black Widow (FIRST APPEARANCE) and the Crimson Dynamo II (Boris – last name never revealed)
+Villains: The Black Widow (FIRST APPEARANCE) and the Crimson Dynamo II (Boris – last name not yet revealed)

 Synopsis: At Stark Industries, the original Crimson Dynamo (Anton Vanko) continues using his armor to help him test the devices he invents for Tony’s company.
 A mistake nearly costs him his life, but he is saved by Tony Stark, who recommends improvements Vanko can make to his invention.

 In Moscow, Khrushchev, still resenting Vanko’s defection, gives two Soviet agents – the Black Widow (Natasha Romanov) and her muscular aide Boris their next mission.

 They are to go to America, find and capture Vanko, retrieve his Crimson Dynamo armor, then kill Iron Man.
 The pair of agents arrive in New York via submarine.